zanebenefits/maven-build/README.md

 where `base_dir` is the full path to the maven project directory to work in.

-Also added example playbood and dependencies file in `provisioning` dir.
+Also added example playbook and dependencies file in `provisioning` dir.

 License
 -------